Colorado identifies first known case of UK coronavirus variant in US - KTVZ

 Colorado identifies first known case of UK coronavirus variant in US

-(CNN) -- A Colorado man has the variant of the coronavirus from the United Kingdom that health officials say is more transmissable than other strains of the virus, Gov. Jared Polis announced Tuesday.

-It is first known case of the UK coronavirus variant in United States.
+It is the first known case of the UK coronavirus variant in United States.

 The man, who is in his 20s and in isolation in Elbert County, has no travel history, Polis’ office said in a news release.